eProsima/Integration-Service-Deprecated/examples/wan_example/README.rst

 The subnetwork that will receive the incoming connection (that owns the "server" host), should be configured to allow incoming TCP connections to port 5100 (you can modify this port in the XML configuration files if you prefer to use other TCP port).

+Also, this test needs to open an input port on the router of the "server" host to allow incoming connections and to map this input port to send the incoming data to the computer that is going to run the test.

 **Execution**